All Products

 Note

-In this example, a Thing Specification Language (TSL)-specific topic is used to submit data.
+This example uses a Thing Specification Language (TSL)-specific topic to submit data.
 You can also use custom topics to send data to devices.
 For more information, see Use custom topics.

 1. Log on to the ECS instance.
-For more information about how to log on to an ECS instance, see Connection method overview.
+For more information, see Remote connection methods for ECS instances.

 2. Run the following command to install GCC and Make: